clindemood/resume-site/SITE_SPEC.md

 ### Above the Fold
 - Headline and subheadline with role and specialties.
 - Primary CTAs: View Resume, See Projects.
-- Centered MUD game container with "Play the MUD" CTA.
+- Centered CLI game container with "Launch CLI" CTA to browse content like a file system.
 - Control to pause/minimize the game.
 - Short note on game relevance to systems thinking and text UX.